-Meet our researchers: Richard Baugh and glioblastoma
+Meet our researchers: Richard Baugh, University of Oxford

-Targeted immunotherapy of glioblastoma PhD study
+Targeted immunotherapy of glioblastoma (PhD studentship)

 Richard’s interest in cancer research was sparked during a work experience placement when he carried out a number of short projects testing potential cancer drugs.